AltropInc/alt/doc/script/Scopes.md

     x:= "World";                 // x owns "World" because the actual paramter is a literal
-    output: string;              // the output is a hidden name {                            // the body block scope of the function some_string_op starts here hello := "Hello ";
+    output: string;              // the output is a hidden name {                            // the body block scope of the function some_string_op starts here str := "Hello ";
-        output = hello + x;      // output owns the result of hello + x, which is "Hello World" exit hello;              // exit to the outer IO scope }                            // the name hello and its value is dropped here }                                // The name 'x' and its value dropped.
+        output = hello + x;      // output owns the result of hello + x, which is "Hello World" exit hello;              // exit to the outer IO scope }                            // the name str and its value is dropped here }                                // The name 'x' and its value dropped.
                                  // The output value is dropped if the valu is not transferred on exit